Bonkleton/jesserominske-com/README.md

 I'm hosting the source code for my personal website here!

-It's nowhere near finished as of yet, in case it's not obvious.

 The HTML is treated as a golang text template upon request, with the tags being filled in with the necessary resources.